dalehamel/mctop-tool-example/docs/00100-hotkeys.md

 the development of the original tool.
 This concept was developed further by tumbler in a similar tool, `memkeys` [@tumblr-memkeys].

-These tools both produced a `top`-like interface focussing on Memcached key access, with basic abilities to sort the data by column.
-Awareness of hot keys can inform application decisions of how best to to utilize caching patterns under heavy load.
+These tools both produced a top-like interface focussing on Memcached key access, with basic abilities to sort the data by column.
+Awareness of hot keys can inform application decisions of how best to utilize caching patterns under heavy load.

 This is a screen capture of the redeveloped `mctop` built on eBPF and USDT
 tracing:

 ![](./img/mctop.gif)

 Where other tools in this area use `libpcap`, the theory is [^19] that using eBPF should offer performance advantages, as neither full or partial packet captures are necessary.
-Beyond this, the eBPF approach also has the advantage of inherently working bot with the text-based and binary-based protocols, as no protocol interpretation is required.
+Beyond this, the eBPF approach also has the advantage of inherently working both with the text-based and binary-based protocols, as no protocol interpretation is required.

-[^19]: While this makes sense rationally, until it has been proven with through
+[^19]: While this makes sense rationally, until it has been proven
-       a rigorous and scientific series of tests, measuring the overhead of both approaches under various conditions, it may not certainly be the case.
-One possible drawback of the eBPF based approach is it causes some overhead as probes being fired cause software interrupts, which may not be the case with `tcpdump`, even if it is doing more processing.
+       through a rigorous and scientific series of tests, measuring the overhead of both approaches under various conditions, it may not be the case.
+One possible drawback of the eBPF based approach is it causes some overhead as probes fire software interrupts when triggered, which may not be the case with tcpdump, even if it is doing more processing.